 - Pulse– Run by LinkedIn, it is an app that allows users to curate content based on their interests and topics of choice.
 It is a great tool to help you come up with content.

-- Quora– This social network is a platform that is used for questions and answer discussions.
+- Quora– This social network is a platform used for questions and answer discussions.
 It is a great way to identify trends by looking at consistently asked questions and come up with content ideas.

 - Inbound.org– This platform is a great way to find great inbound marketing content and get ideas from other marketers.